BA A350 at Austin, ready for flight to London

 BA Premium Economy Menu Austin London

-I opted for the Dal Makhani, Paneer Korma.
+I opted for the Dal Makhani with Paneer Korma.

-Dinner was served about 1 hour 15 minutes post take-off..
+Dinner was served approximately 1 hour and 15 minutes after take-off.

 BA World Traveller Plus Austin to London Review Dinner